maoxuxu/maoxuxu.github.io/contents/publications.md

   <div>
     Tiehan Cui*, <strong>Yanxu Mao*</strong>, Peipei Liu<sup>†</sup>, Congying Liu, and Datao You.
     Exploring Jailbreak Attacks on LLMs through Intent Concealment and Diversion.
-    <strong>（2025）</strong> Findings of the Association for Computational Linguistics.（CCF-A）
+    <strong>（2025） Findings of the Association for Computational Linguistics.（CCF-A）</strong>
     <a href="#" target="_blank">[Paper]</a>
   </div>
 </div>